sodadata/docs/soda-cl/recon.md

 Read more [About failed row samples]({% link soda-cl/failed-rows-checks.md %}#about-failed-row-samples)

 <br />
-If you wish to limit or broaden the sample size, you can add the `samples limit` configuration to one of the above-listed reconciliation metrics or check.
+If you wish to limit or broaden the sample size, you can add the `samples limit` configuration to one of the above-listed reconciliation metric checks.
 Read more about [Setting a sample limit]({% link soda-cl/failed-rows-checks.md %}#set-a-sample-limit).
 {% include code-header.html %}
 ```yaml
 checks: